-Moreover, it is easy to see that P_0^{fe} is not affected by capital mobility.
-This implies that if condition (A.18) is satisfied then the allocation under free capital mobility coincides with the one under financial autarky.
-Instead, \bar{P}0 is lower under free capital mobility compared to financial autarky.
-This implies that whenever condition (A.18) is violated, the allocation under free capital mobility features less inflation and less employment than the one under financial autarky.
+Moreover, it is easy to see that P_0^{fe} is not affected by cooperation.
+This implies that if condition (A.18) is satisfied then the uncooperative allocation coincides with the cooperative one.
+Instead, lack of cooperation lowers \bar{P}0 .
+This implies that whenever condition (A.18) is violated, the uncooperative allocation features less inflation and less employment than the cooperative one.